Backbase/backbase.github.io/_posts/2023-05-12-ng-optimized-image-directive-in-angular-15.md

 ---
 title: "NgOptimizedImage Directive in Angular 15"
-excerpt: "Image optimisation techniques and performance improvements with the new NgOptimizedImage directive in angular 15"
+excerpt: "Image optimisation techniques and performance improvements with the new NgOptimizedImage directive in Angular 15"
 tags: Web NgOptimizedImage Angular
 authors:
 - Manisha Arya